ripienaar/puppet-catalog-diff/README.md

 The /facts ACL is optional onlly if you are using puppetdb and running the query from the master.
-You can pass `--use_puppetdb` to query the puppetdb server directly rather then via the rest terminus.
+You can pass `--use_puppetdb` to query the puppetdb server directly rather than via the rest terminus.
 However the rest terminus should be the same list of nodes if they are both backed by puppetdb and so this option is only for environments where puppetdb is more authoritative in some way they the facts rest query.
 This option is provided for future compatibility.

 You can run this face without root access if you run the script as the puppet user on the system.
 The following is an example script doing so.
-You can alternatively install this in your module path on Puppet 3 and higher with out the need of exporting RUBYLIB.
+You can alternatively install this in your module path on Puppet 3 and higher without the need of exporting RUBYLIB.
 One example of when you would need to run this as non root would be if you mounted the yamldir via NFS and had root squash enabled.